Data Acquisition

 The following should be noted:

-• Receiving data is also possible outside of the LOGINventory Web Viewer using ASPX or PHP.
-For this purpose the button Export Upload Script Templates can be used.
+- The data can also be received outside the LOGINventory Web Viewer from another server using ASPX or PHP.
+The button Export upload script templates can be used for this purpose.
 These script files can be customized if necessary.
+More information on this in the box "Using another web server" below.

 If the web server to be accessed by the Offline Agents is also the local LOGINventory computer including published web viewer, no further configuration steps are necessary.
 Here, a special version of the file OfflineAgent.aspx for receiving the data is already available, which automatically stores the data in the currently configured data directory of the server.
 That is why this URL is also suggested as the default address.